OluSure/A.I.ChatWithBot/README.md

-# A.I.ChatWithBot
+# About
-This is a new project which I am currently working on.
-More details about this will be in later on February 6th.
-Thanks.
+This is the project in which I and certain others are currently working personally to learn more about using R for analysis